-For instance over the last couple of years I find I no longer feel comfortable wearing shorts.
-I rocked them in my early 40’s but now I just don’t think they are age appropriate so I have switched to skirts and flowing pants.
+For instance over the last few years I find I no longer feel comfortable wearing shorts.
+I rocked them in my early and mid 40’s but now I just don’t think they are age appropriate (at least for me) so I have switched to midi skirts and flowing pants.
 Jumpsuits work too.
-Yet, there are so many women with great figures who I see just give up mostly because they don’t know what to wear, are stuck in a rut or are just plain confused by fashion.
+But hey, if your legs are still your best feature, show them!
+However, there are so many women with great figures who I see just give up mostly because they don’t know what to wear, are stuck in a rut or are just plain confused by fashion.

 So without further ado here are 10 fashion mistakes that make you look older.

 YES!
 I LOOK FORWARD TO #GROWINGYOUNGER

 10 Fashion Mistakes That Make You Look Older

 - Wearing all black.
 I know black is slimming and looks great on everyone, but it really doesn’t.
 Hear me out.
 Black around your face is very harsh and shows every wrinkle.
 It actually ages you.
 Lighten up.
 At least consider wearing a light color near your face.
 Even a white button-down to break up all the black will do.
 Now when it comes to the bottom half of your outfit I say wear black all day every day!
 Nothing makes you look slimmer.
 Oh and the darker the jeans the better too.